” … so we adapted recruitment and onboarding”

 3. They expect recognition if they deserve it

-In surveys of employee satisfaction – not only young people – there is a regular “lack of recognition” in Czech companies.
+In surveys of employee satisfaction – not only among young people – “lack of recognition” regularly appears in Czech companies.
 Past generations have more or less come to terms with this, but don’t expect it from the new ones.
-Knowing how and how often to show appreciation, and making sure there is something to show it for, is part of every executive’s core business – along with knowing that every person is different and that what applies to one doesn’t work for the other.
+Knowing how and how often to show appreciation, and making sure there is something to show appreciation for, is part of every leader’s basic equipment – along with the knowledge that every person is different and that what works for one person doesn’t work for another.

 4. More feedback = fewer problems

-Another evergreen: employees complain that they receive mostly only negative feedback, managers swear to pass it on regularly.
+Another evergreen: employees complain that they receive mostly only negative feedback; managers swear they give it regularly.
 Young people do not complain, but leave without feedback.
 They want to know every day how they are doing – what the leader is happy with and what they need to develop further.
 In this respect, they can be very demanding of themselves and a good leader can use this to support their growth.
 Can incorporate feedback into their routine – typically in the form of frequent regular meetings with individuals.

 Changes will not come by themselves